Naqsh-e Rostam, Iran.

 Naqsh-e Rostam is quite simply one of the most incredible abandoned sites I have seen in all my travels.
 Again, as seems to be common with Iran, there were an incredibly small number of people visiting Naqsh-e Rostam on this day.
-Despite the 14 cents US entry fee, there was myself, Mrs Snaffler, and perhaps five other visitors present during the time I explored and took photos of Naqsh-e Rostam.
+Despite the 14 cents US entry fee (update: word is, this has increased to something like two dollars), there was myself, and perhaps five other visitors present during the time I explored and took photos of the abandoned Naqsh-e Rostam tombs.

 Naqsh-e Rostam – Necropolis of Kings